 8. Dwerja bay and the fallen azure window

-Among all the attractions on Gozo, there is no longer the most popular attraction.
-The Azure Window, the rock arch by the sea collapsed dramatically in March 2017.
-Today, the site is still a popular destination, but perhaps mainly for divers and for those of us who like beautiful nature.
-For Dwerja bay is still a really beautiful stretch of coast with delicious swimming.
-For those who want a slightly calmer bath is Inland sea a good alternative with its turquoise water and cool sea cave for boats.
+Among all the attractions on Gozo, the most popular one is no longer there.
+The Azure Window, the stone arch by the sea, collapsed in dramatic fashion in March XNUMX.
+Today, the site is still a popular destination, but perhaps mainly for divers and those of us who appreciate beautiful nature.
+Dwerja Bay remains a stunning stretch of coastline with lovely swimming spots.
+For those seeking calmer waters, Inland Sea is a great alternative with its turquoise water and impressive sea cave for boats.

-Did we miss any of your favorites while touring Gozo?
+Did we miss any of your favorite places while touring Gozo?
 Or were you lucky enough to see the Azure Window before it collapsed?
 I want to hear all about your top sights in Gozo!